awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-canned-policy.md

 + [Creating a Signature for a Signed Cookie That Uses a Canned Policy](#private-content-canned-policy-signature-cookies)

-To set a signed cookie using a canned policy, perform the following procedure\.
+To set a signed cookie using a canned policy, perform the following procedure\.<a name="private-content-setting-signed-cookie-canned-policy-procedure"></a>

 **To set a signed cookie using a canned policy**